Spooks (1930 film)

-Spooks is a 1930 animated short subject produced by Walter Lantz, and stars Oswald the Lucky Rabbit.
+Spooks is a 1930 animated short subject produced by Walter Lantz and stars Oswald the Lucky Rabbit.

 Plot

-First glimpsed stalking through a cemetery, a phantom is seen, wearing a hat, mask and coat (who, being magical, will later be shown to be able to fly as well as pass through small openings.
+First glimpsed stalking through a cemetery, a phantom is seen, wearing a hat, mask and coat (who, being magical, will later be shown to be able to fly as well as pass through small openings).

 While travelling through the air, the phantom finds a studio where actors are making auditions while others are doing rehearsals.
 As he enters, he sees a female cat weeping.
 The phantom approaches her and asks why she is crying.
 Speaking unintelligibly, the cat tells him she desperately wants to sing at the audition and possibly make it to concerts.
-Unfortunately, her tongue is knotted, thus she can not say even a simple word.
+Her tongue however is knotted, thus she can not say even a simple word.
 Feeling sorry for the cat and falling in love with her, the phantom decides to help out.

 To assist his love interest, the phantom places a phonograph in the cat's skirt so she may lip sync as a record plays a song.
 The cat sets foot on the audition stage and performs her act, although it isn't a smooth one.
-The record repeats a line many times and slows down.
-However, the studio staff watching don't seem to mind.
+The record repeats a line many times and slows down, but the studio staff watching don't seem to mind.
 When the record stops in the middle of the song, the phantom secretly comes to her aid and turns the phonograph's cluster.
 The song continues and the cat 'sings' again.
 She manages to do well on the final lines, to the delight of those attending.

 As the cat happily gets down from the stage, the overjoyed phantom decides to congratulate her with an embrace.
 Much to the phantom's surprise, however, the cat sidesteps him and walks to another guy standing behind.
 The other guy is none other than Oswald the Lucky Rabbit.
 Feeling insulted, the phantom grabs the cat and takes her to a secret room within the studio.